 Vehicles

-If you head over to reddit communities such as r/IdiotsInCars or r/Dashcam or r/Dashcams or r/MildlyBadDrivers you will see example after example of poor human judgement behind a wheel that leads to deadly accidents and/or drivers creating extremely dangerous scenarios on the road and endangering the lives of others.
-According to the NHTSA, car accidents in the United States results in 1 death every 12 minutes.
+If you head over to Reddit communities such as r/IdiotsInCars, r/Dashcam, r/Dashcams, or r/MildlyBadDrivers, you will see example after example of poor human judgment behind the wheel leading to deadly accidents, extremely dangerous road scenarios, and lives being put at risk.
+According to the NHTSA, car accidents in the United States result in one death every 12 minutes.

 Examples of actions that have won Darwin Awards with vehicles:

-• Failure to follow the law: e.g. improper turns, running lights, not yielding, not signaling, not wearing a seatbelt etc.
+- Failure to follow the law, such as improper turns, running lights, not yielding, not signaling, or not wearing a seatbelt.

 "All I want to know is where I'm going to die so I'll never go there." - Charlie Munger

-Avoiding stupidity is far more important than being very clever.
-For example, a big part of parenting is to teach children what not to do.
-This is both extremely valuable and important for children & adults alike.
+Avoiding stupidity is often more important than being very clever.
+A big part of parenting is teaching children what not to do.
+That lesson remains valuable for adults too.

 Now let us turn our attention to how not to earn a Darwin Award.